weleoka/ardeidae_py/README.md

 # ardeidae_py

-## TCP and UDP server-client written in Python.
+## TCP and UDP server-client pair written in Python.

 This is for learning purposes whereby simple data packets can be sent and recieved.
 The recommended tool to complement this experiment is Wireshark.